firebase/firebase-ios-sdk/SwiftDashboard.md

 | **Property Wrappers** |  ❌  |  ❌    | ❌    |❌     | ❌     | ❌     | ❌     | ❌     | ✔     | ❌     | ❌     | ❌    | ❌     | ❌    | ❌     | ❌   |❌     |

 ### Other Projects
-- Automatic Swift API generation and coverage validation
+- Tooling to surface full list of automatically generated Swift API from Objective C and validate.
+- Improve singleton naming scheme.
+Move singletons into a Firebase namespace, like `Firebase.auth()`, `Firebase.storage()`, etc.

 ## Notes
 1. In progress at #8854